nus-cs2113-AY2122S1/tp/docs/team/dniv-ra.md

       understanding of the data more intuitively.
 This also mitigates one of the disadvatages of cli with a basic form of graphical output.

-* **Feature**: Implement `InputParser`
-    * **What it does**: Separates the components of the user input so that the command can access the correct parameters
-    * **Justification**: This allows the users commands to be properly interpreted so that the outputs are not skewed

 * **Feature**: Implement storage of data
     * **What it does**: Stores data during runtime to a text file and reads text file to retrieve data when application is rerun
     * **Justification**: This allows the user to carry forward data across sessions and makes it easier for the user to pick up where they left off.
 They are also capable of modifying the text files to manually edit the data without the assistance of Foodorama

 * **Enhancement added**: Input validation to allow both index and string commands
-    * **What it does**: Initially, only allowed input as a string to check based on the object names.
-Was modified to allow the user to enter either a string to search based on name or an index to search based on position in the list for the edit and add commands without clashing and unexpected outcomes
+    * **What it does**: Modified to allow the user to enter either a string to search based on name or an index to search based on position in the list for the edit and add commands without clashing and unexpected outcomes
     * **Justification**: This gives the user greater freedom to choose how they want to identify their ingredients / dishes.
 This also allows them to use a short index instead of a long name